canopy-js/canopy-js/README.md

 A human explainer can give a brief introduction that touches on several points and allows the listener to express follow-up questions, adding more detail for someone more advanced, or more background information for a beginner.
 Multiple explanations may mention the same points, but in different contexts and orderings.
 Even though the same building blocks are being used, you'll never get exactly the same explanation twice.

-Canopy allows an author to express their ideas once, in small modular pieces, and the web interface combines them produce an infinite number of customized, user-driven explanations.
+Canopy allows an author to express their ideas once, in small modular pieces, with a web interface that combines them to produce an infinite number of customized, user-driven explanations.

 ## Getting Started